ROCm/rocFFT/docs/how-to/enabling-logging.rst

 *  **Trace logging**: Logs the library entry points (for example, ``rocfft_plan_create`` or ``rocfft_execute``) and their parameter values when they are called.
 Error messages during plan creation and execution are also logged here.
 *  **Benchmark logging**: Logs the ``rocfft-bench`` command line when a plan is created.
-   You can use this command to rerun the same transform again later.
+   You can use this command to rerun the same transform later.
 *  **Profile logging**: Logs a message for each kernel launched during plan execution.
    This message contains the following elements: